Joey Harrington

 John Joseph Harrington (born October 21, 1978) is an American former professional football quarterback who played in the National Football League (NFL) for seven seasons.
-He played college football for the Oregon Ducks, winning Pac-10 Offensive Player of the Year as a senior, and was selected third overall by the Detroit Lions in the 2002 NFL draft.
-Unable to duplicate his collegiate success, he left the Lions after four seasons.
-He spent his final three seasons as the primary starter for the Miami Dolphins and Atlanta Falcons and a backup with the New Orleans Saints.
+He played college football for the Oregon Ducks, winning Pac-10 Offensive Player of the Year in 2001.
+Harrington was selected third overall by the Detroit Lions in the 2002 NFL draft, but his tenure lasted only four seasons due to inconsistent play.
+He spent his final three seasons as the primary starter for the Miami Dolphins and Atlanta Falcons and as a backup with the New Orleans Saints.

 Early life

 Harrington was born and raised in Portland, Oregon.
 He graduated from Central Catholic High School in Portland, and finished his high school career with more than 4,200 yards and 50 touchdowns rushing and passing.

 Harrington's grandfather and father played quarterback for the Universities of Portland and Oregon, respectively, and upon hearing of Joey's birth, legendary Oregon Ducks' coach Len Casanova jokingly sent his parents a letter-of-intent.